This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 425°F.

 • Bake for 40 minutes or until fork-tender.
+Keep an eye on them, as every oven cooks differently!
 Remove from oven, sprinkle with cinnamon and drizzle with the maple syrup.
 Toss to coat, return to oven and bake an additional 5 minutes.

 Nutrition